Jobs Exempt from LMIA in Canada

 Some jobs, such as entrepreneurs, ICT programs, French-speaking workers, and academic professionals, are exempt from LMIA requirements.
 Candidates must have a positive LMIA certificate for closed work permits.

-If you want more details related to Canada Immigration, contact Province Immigration via or +91 98961 96762
+If you want more details related to Canada Immigration, contact Province Immigration via [email protected] or +91 98961 96762

 Latest Updates